-- All Applicants (CDFIs and Nonprofits) will be able to select whether they are applying using a financing Entity Approach or an affordable housing developer/manager Entity Approach. - The CDFI Fund has prepared two versions of this presentation, one that focuses on Applicants with a financing Entity Approach in Section 5, and one that focuses on Applicants with an affordable housing developers/managers Entity Approach in Section 5.
+- All Applicants (CDFIs and Nonprofits) will be able to select whether they are applying using a financing Entity Approach or an affordable housing developer/manager Entity Approach. - The CDFI Fund is hosting two sessions of this presentation, one that focuses on Applicants with a financing Entity Approach and one that focuses on Applicants with an affordable housing developers/ managers Entity Approach.